The 7 best n8n alternatives in 2026

 💰 Pricing

-• Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables and Forms included.
+• Free Tier: Yes – 100 tasks/month with two-step Zaps, plus Tables, Forms, and Zapier MCP included.

-• Professional: Starting from $19.99/month (billed annually) – multi-step Zaps, unlimited premium apps.
+• Professional: Starting from $19.99/month (billed annually) – multi-step Zaps, unlimited premium apps, Tables, Forms, and MCP included.

 • Team: Starting from $69/month (billed annually) – 25 users, shared Zaps, SAML SSO.